Boosting fruit production with cutting-edge tech: Insights from our CEO

 That’s why research and development are so important.
-We are working on some particularly exciting projects in this area, and it was great to see businesses joining our UK Agri-Tech Centre experts to share with the wider industry at Fruit Focus 2024.
+We are working on some particularly exciting projects in the fruit production industry and it was great to see businesses joining our UK Agri-Tech Centre experts to share with the wider industry at Fruit Focus 2024.

 Robotics to solve labour shortages